pe-st/garmin-connect-export/CONTRIBUTING.md

 ### Python 2 vs 3

 At the time of this writing (2021-07) Python 2 has long passed its [sunset](https://python3statement.org/).
-And the effort to still support Python 2 has become to big (see https://github.com/pe-st/garmin-connect-export/issues/64), so to protect users from getting HTTP errors/exceptions with Python 2, the script purposely denies running with Python 2.
+And the effort to still support Python 2 has become too big (see https://github.com/pe-st/garmin-connect-export/issues/64);
+the script now uses features from Python 3 which Python 2 doesn't understand, so if you try to run the script with Python 2 you will get complaints about invalid syntax or other similar error messages.

 ### Python 3.x Versions